 However, adding funds to your Steam Wallet or Steam Community Market purchases won’t get you any points.
 Furthermore, if the user decides to refund the game, the points for that purchase will be deducted from their account.

-In case these points go negative, Steam will remove the most recent items and Community Awards for which they used the points for, until the balance is no longer negative.
+In case these points go negative, Steam will remove the most recent items and Community Awards for which users used the points for, until the balance is no longer negative.

 Also, these Steam Points won’t be useless once the summer sale 2020 is over.
 According to Valve, the points system and the Point Shop is here to stay.